 4. Your partner can integrate warehousing with transportation services.
-Many 3PLs that handle warehousing of food products can also perform transportation services for these same products, including multi-temperature transportation.
+Many 3PLs that handle warehousing of food products can also perform transportation services for these same products, including temperature-controlled trucking.
 By integrating warehousing and transportation services, companies can save time and money by removing the need to coordinate among multiple providers.
 3PLs that perform pool distribution can further reduce costs by combining your freight with that of other companies heading to the same grocery and mass merchant DCs.

 5. Your partner’s commitment to food integrity is ingrained in its culture.
 When it comes to food and confectionery warehousing, it is imperative that your provider’s commitment to quality and safety is reflected in its culture.
 What does this mean?